t3l3machus/PowerShell-Obfuscation-Bible/README.md

 ## Entropy
 The scientific term `entropy`, which is generally defined as **the measure of randomness or disorder of a system** is important in AV evasion.
 This is because, malware often contains code that is highly randomized, encrypted and/or encoded (obfuscated) to make it difficult to analyze and therefore detect.
-As one of various methods, Antivirus software can detect malware by measuring the entropy of a payload or file.
+As one of various methods, Anti-virus products use entropy analysis to identify potentially malicious files and payloads

 It is important to understand this concept because, when obfuscating code, you should keep in mind the entropy variance created by the changes you choose to make.
 Breaking signatures is easy, but if you don't pay attention to the entropy level, sophisticated AV/EDRs will see through it.